TypeRocket/docs/v5/extension-rapid-pages.md

-Title: Static Page Generator
+Title: Rapid Pages
 Description: Create static page caches to point your web server at for improved performance.

 ---

 ## Nginx Configuration

-Once you have enabled the `TypeRocketPro\Extension\StaticPageGenerator` you will need to configure your web server to the cached files.
+Once you have enabled the `TypeRocketPro\Extension\RapidPages` you will need to configure your web server to the cached files.
 With Nginx, you can use the `map` directive with custom variables to show the cache with `try_files` to guest users only.

 ```
 map $http_cookie $cachefiles {
-    default "/tr_cache/$new_request_uri.html";
+    default "/tr_cache/rapid_cache/$new_request_uri.html";
     "~*wordpress_logged_in" "";
 }